 INFORMATION FOR TEACHING AND TEFL (LOCAL)

-Teacher Training in Northern Ireland: upon successful completion of a relevant undergraduate degree, prospective students can apply for a relevant Postgraduate Certificate in Education (PGCE) at either Primary or Secondary level, known as initial teacher training (ITT).
+There are two University based routes to becoming a Teacher in Northern Ireland: a full-time four-year undergraduate Bachelor of Education (BEd) with Qualified Teacher Status (QTS) or a one-year Postgraduate qualification such as the Post Graduate Certificate in Education (PGCE) at either Primary or Secondary level, known as initial teacher training (ITT).
 The course will provide the PGCE qualification and Qualified Teacher Status (QTS).
 More information is available from the General Teaching Council for Northern Ireland.

 Applications are made direct to the institution.
 Interested applicants should contact institutions directly for application forms and course details.
 Deadlines for NI institutions are generally in November and December.
 Relevant experience is important for your application.